mattdho/vibe-coders-guide-to-the-singularity-or-what-to-do-when-the-robots-take-your-job/02-prompt-or-be-prompted.md

 ## The $180K Prompt Engineer

-In March 2023, Anthropic posted a job listing that broke the internet: "Prompt Engineer - $175K-$335K."
-Within 48 hours, thousands of English majors were crafting their resumes around their ability to "communicate effectively with AI systems."
+In March 2023, Anthropic posted a job listing that broke the internet: "Prompt Engineer - $175K-$335K."³ Within 48 hours, thousands of English majors were crafting their resumes around their ability to "communicate effectively with AI systems."

+**Taylor's Pivot**: Taylor Rodriguez, a 29-year-old former high school English teacher from Phoenix, saw the prompt engineering boom as their ticket out of underpaid education work.
+After eight years teaching with a master's degree but making barely $45K annually, the salary promises seemed like a dream.

+Taylor spent six months learning prompt techniques, built a portfolio of AI-generated content, and landed a "Prompt Optimization Specialist" role at a marketing agency for $85K.
+But within a year, the agency's AI tools had improved enough that they no longer needed dedicated prompt engineers.
+Taylor's role became "AI Content Coordinator" at $60K—better than teaching, but not the career stability they'd hoped for.

+"I thought I was future-proofing my career," Taylor says.
+"Turns out I was just learning to use an interface that was always going to get better."

 By December 2023, those same companies were quietly removing "Prompt Engineer" roles and folding the responsibilities into existing jobs.
 By March 2024, ChatGPT could write better prompts than most prompt engineers.

-Today, in early 2025, job listings for "Prompt Engineer" are mostly from startups trying to hire technical writers for half the salary of actual engineers.
+Today, in early 2025, job listings for "Prompt Engineer" are mostly from startups trying to hire technical writers for half the salary of actual engineers.⁴

 What happened?
 The same thing that happens to every interface technology: it gets abstracted away until anyone can use it.